 -Selling must be in some way related to helping the mission of the church rather than simply making a profit.

--Church leadership must approve items presented for sale during a worship service.
+-Church leadership must approve items presented for sale.

 -Items sold must conform to local, state, and national laws regarding sales.